ArnaudBu/reinsureR/README.md

 p$amount[p$portfolio == "ptf1"] <- mean(p$amount[p$portfolio == "ptf1"])
 p$amount[p$portfolio == "ptf2"] <- mean(p$amount[p$portfolio == "ptf2"])
 ```
-The asked premium is simply the mean amount of claims over the years, without any regard for fees.
-Thus, our imaginary contract is fairly priced.

-Unlike claims, premiums can not be stochastics.
-Without that, columns are named the same way.
+For the purpose of the example, we construct the premium table by averaging the yearly claims over the portfolios, without taking into account fee issues.

 ### Construction

-An object of class `Claims` is simply constructed by calling the function `claims` on the two previously generated tables:
+An object of class `Claims` is constructed by calling the function `claims` on the two previously generated tables:

 ```r
 claims <- claims(c, p)
 ```
-The slots of such an object are:
+The slots of an object of this class are:
-+ *clm*: the claim table given as an input for the constructor;
++ **clm**: the claim table given as an input for the constructor;
-+ *prm*: the premium table, also given as an input for the constructor;
++ **prm**: the premium table, also given as an input for the constructor;
-+ *rns*: reinstatements premiums paid on Excess of Loss treaties;
++ **rns**: reinstatements premiums paid to the reinsurer on Excess of Loss treaties;
-+ *com*: commissions from Quota Share treaties;
++ **com**: commissions received from the reinsurer for Quota Share treaties;
-+ *trt*: list of treaties applied.
++ **trt**: list of treaties applied.

 All those values can be retrieved from their dedicated getters: